 - Diagnostic tests and procedures, such as x-ray, ultrasound, or bloodwork

 Client education is an important part of the diagnostic process.
 Dr. Elliott, Dr. Tobin, and Dr. Klaser always discuss their findings and provide recommendations.
 Our goal is to find a treatment plan that best fits each family.

 Prior to your pet’s initial consultation, our veterinarians will review your pet’s entire medical history, including routine wellness exams and previous testing results.
 A thorough medical history review is critical to accurately and efficiently diagnosing your pet.

 Examination and Consultation

 Our veterinarians always perform a thorough physical examination of their patients during consultations.
-Examining your pet and observing his or her behavior helps Dr. Elliott and Dr. Tobin formulate a unique diagnostic and treatment plan for your pet.
+Examining your pet and observing his or her behavior helps Dr. Elliott, Dr. Tobin, and Dr. Klaser formulate a unique diagnostic and treatment plan for your pet.

 Some of our diagnostic tests and procedures require anesthesia.
 Because your pet’s health is our highest priority, we take several measures to ensure his or her comfort and safety.
 As part of our commitment to you and your pet, we always do the following for procedures that require anesthesia: